Abdulaziz bin Turki Al Saud (born 1986): Career

-Abdulaziz bin Turki bin Talal spends a considerable portion of his time engaging university-enrolled students with discussions and seminars on entrepreneurship and international business in the Kingdom of Saudi Arabia, the United Kingdom, and the United States].
+Abdulaziz spends considerable time engaging university-enrolled students with discussions and seminars on entrepreneurship and international business in the Kingdom of Saudi Arabia, the United Kingdom, and the United States].

-In 2015 Prince Abdulaziz delivered a talk on "Growth in the Gulf and Entrepreneurship" at the London School of Economics.
+In 2015, Prince Abdulaziz delivered a talk on "Growth in the Gulf and Entrepreneurship" at the London School of Economics.

 He has been investing in Technology and Financial start-ups, in line with the Saudi Vision 2030, as supported by his uncle Prince Mohammed bin Salman.
+He is the Chairman of Aseer Investment Company with an aim to highlight the country's cultural and natural attractions for tourists.

 Philanthropy

-On 15 May 2015, with support from one of his former academic supervisors, Abdulaziz bin Turki offered financial assistance to establish an annual scholarship programme towards five Masters/MBA full-time postgraduates students in Coventry University London Campus (CULC).
+On 15 May 2015, with support from one of his former academic supervisors, Abdulaziz offered financial assistance to establish an annual scholarship programme towards five Masters/MBA full-time postgraduates students in Coventry University London Campus (CULC).
 The official launch of the scholarship programme took place in a formal reception in the House of Commons.